{{ result.summary.title }}

 Expected result

-The behavior or evidence that should appear if the system behaves according to the source requirement.
+The behavior or evidence that should appear if the system satisfies the source rule.

 Test oracle

-The source used to decide whether the expected result is correct, such as a contract, specification, or domain rule.
+The source used to decide whether actual behavior matches the expected result.

 Gherkin scenario